-Following is the update of those activities related to COVID-19 as of March 31, 2021.
-Existing loans on our books for which the Bank has received inquiries into forbearance agreements, totaled over 100 as of March 31st.
+Following is the update of those activities related to COVID-19 as of June 30, 2021.
+Existing loans on our books for which the Bank has received inquiries into forbearance agreements, totaled over 100 as of June 30th.
 Of these inquiries, 98 customers entered into agreements totaling just over \$9.1 million.
 30 loans were in-house making up \$2.2 million in principal balance and 68 were secondary market loans which we service with balances totaling over \$6.9 million.
-Of the 30 in-house loans, 2 loans are in a repayment plan, 1 loan is in forbearance and the other 27 have transitioned back to regular payments as of March 31st.
-Of the 68 secondary market loans, 3 loans are in a repayment plan and 2 loans are in forbearance as of March
+Of the 30 in-house loans, no loans remain in a repayment plan, no loans are in forbearance. and the other 27 have transitioned back to regular payments as of June 30th.
+Of the 68 secondary market loans, two loans are in a repayment plan and one loan is in forbearance as of June 30th.
+All loans expected to be transitioned back to regular payments by the end of August.

-31st.
-The rest have transitioned back to regular payments.
-Some inquiries were only for possible future requests.
 We remain ready to assist our customers through this difficult time in the best manner possible.